release-lab/install/README.md

 This is a script for download binary from Github Release and install in your computer.

-For a long-term dependency, I wrote a lot of tools and released them on Github Release, but I had to write an installation script for each tool.
+For a long time, I wrote a lot of tools and released them on Github Release, but I had to write an installation script for each tool.

 This took me a lot of time and did a lot of repetitive work.